 Our design plan was formulated around our use-cases we laid out in section 1.5 and our requirements.
 We wanted to construct our application around the needs of the user.
 We modeled features, settings and even pages completely around the user to ensure a friendly system.
 We heavily integrated each use case into a main part of our software to ensure each use case's requirements were met.
-Below we have our block diagram which shows the general flow of our UI from an Admin users perspective.
-We also have our Software Architecture Overview displaying how the system will be built out from the front end UI to the backend system.
+Figure 3.4 shows the general flow of our UI from an Admin users perspective via a block diagram.
+Figure 3.5 Software Architecture Overview displays how the system will be built out from the front end UI to the backend system.
 If you look carefully at each diagram our use cases and other requirements are the focal point of our software.

-Figure 3.3 Block Diagram
+Figure 3.4 Block Diagram

-Figure 3.4 Software Architecture Overview
+Figure 3.5 Software Architecture Overview